kervinck/gigatron-rom/Contrib/docvolt/README.md

 Verilog implementation of the Gigatron for the Tang Nano 9K FPGA board.

 ## Installation
-Download and install the free *GOWIN Programmer Vx.x.x.
-Education* or *Gowin Vx.x.x.Beta-4 Education* if you want to make changes to the code: https://www.gowinsemi.com/en/support/download_eda/ (Prior registration is required)
+Download and install the free *GOWIN EDA software* here: https://www.gowinsemi.com/en/support/download_eda (Prior registration is required)
+The programmer is appropriate if you just want to flash the Tang Nano without making changes to the code.
+If you want to make changes, Gowin EDA is needed.
+The education version is sufficient there.

-Note: If you intend run the non-education version of the programs, you need to apply for a license.
-The education versions are fully sufficient here.
+Note: The non-education version of the programs require a license.

 ## Flashing the Tang Nano
 - Double-click the cell below "Operation" to open the Device configuration dialog.